 Compared to Alternative 1, some effects would result for charter vessels (Option 2a) and headboats (Option 2b) should they be required to submit a trip notification before leaving the dock.
 These effects would likely be minimal and primarily short-term, as charter and headboat operators learn to use the as yet undetermined mechanism to accomplish the required hail-out.
-Typically, the burden involved in a hail-out (Alternative 2) would be less than the burden involved to hail-in (Alternative 3), which in addition to the notification of arrival time and landing location, will require the operator to electronically provide a fishing record of the trip before reaching the dock.
-Although Alternative 3 would require charter vessels (Option 2a) and headboats (Option 2b) to submit fishing records via electronic reporting before arriving at the dock, this regulatory change is already addressed for charter vessels (Action 1, Preferred Alternative 4) and headboats (Action 2, Preferred Alternative 4), and the effects are analyzed in the respective actions.
-Thus, the additional requirements of this action pertain to requiring forhire operators to hail-in, are to specify the time of arrival at the dock and location of landing.
+Typically, the burden involved in a hail-out (Preferred Alternative 2) would be less than the burden involved to hail-in (Preferred Alternative 3), which in addition to the notification of arrival time and landing location, will require the operator to electronically provide a fishing record of the trip before reaching the dock.
+Although Preferred Alternative 3 would require charter vessels (Option 2a) and headboats (Option 2b) to submit fishing records via electronic reporting before arriving at the dock, this regulatory change is already addressed for charter vessels (Action 1, Preferred Alternative 4) and headboats (Action 2, Preferred Alternative 4), and the effects are analyzed in the respective actions.
+Thus, the additional requirements of this action pertain to requiring for-hire operators to hail-in, are to specify the time of arrival at the dock and location of landing.

-Although the information requirements of hailing out (Alternative 2) may be less than those of hailing in (Alternative 3), these alternatives are not comparable in the sense that one may be selected in place of the other; rather, they represent sequential steps in a trip notification.
+Although the information requirements of hailing out (Preferred Alternative 2) may be less than those of hailing in (Preferred Alternative 3), these alternatives are not comparable in the sense that one may be selected in place of the other; rather, they represent sequential steps in a trip notification.

 Alternative 1 (No Action) would result in no increase in administrative burden on NMFS as this is the status quo of how data are currently collected.
-Alternatives 2 and 3, and their options would increase the administrative burden on federally-permitted charter/headboat vessels as they would now have to notify NMFS when departing for a fishing trip and returning from a fishing trip prior to arrival at the dock.
-Alternatives 2 and 3 would also result in an increase in administrative burden to NMFS as there is currently no application to accept this information, so a system would also have to be developed.
-Alternative 3 would have the higher administrative impact to vessels then Alternative 2 with the requirement to submit fishing records via electronic reporting prior to arriving at the dock.
-Alternative 3, would also have a higher administrative burden to NMFS then Alternative 2 as an electronic fishing records system would need to be developed and maintained.
+Alternative 2 and Preferred Alternative 3, and their options would increase the administrative burden on federally-permitted charter/headboat vessels as they would now have to notify NMFS when departing for a fishing trip and returning from a fishing trip prior to arrival at the dock.
+Alternative' 2 and Preferred

+Alternative 3, and their options would also result in an increase in administrative burden to NMFS as there is currently no application to accept this information, so a system would also have to be developed.
+Preferred Alternative 3a and 3b would have the higher administrative impact to vessels then Alternative 2a and 2b with the requirement to submit fishing records via electronic reporting prior to arriving at the dock.
+Preferred Alternative 3a and 3b, would also have a higher administrative burden to NMFS then Alternative 2a and 2b as an electronic fishing records system would need to be developed and maintained.
 Alternative 1, the status quo alternative would result in no increase in administrative burden on vessel owners.

 Currently, as a condition of the permit, fishermen are required to meet the reporting requirements associated with their permit (CFR 50 Section 622.5).
 With electronic reporting, it would be much easier to track those who are not meeting the reporting requirements of their permit and may result in a permit being invalid and the permit holder not being able to legally harvest or possess those species.
-Alternatives 2 and 3, would be expected to provide positive effects to law enforcement and maintaining reporting compliance.
+Alternative 2a and 2b and Preferred Aletrnatives s 3a and 3b, would be expected to provide positive effects to law enforcement and maintaining reporting compliance.

-4.4 Action 4: Location Hardware/software reporting requirements.
+4.4 Action 4: Location Hardware/Software Reporting Requirements.